 The segment gained more scrutiny in May when Lengyel returned to streaming slots.
 That month, a Change.org petition called for Twitch advertisers to push for a ban on promoting gambling on the site.

-Casino streams become one of the top 10 categories on Twitch, overtaking Call of Duty: Warzone, and landing just one place behind esports phenomenon Dota.
+Casino streams became one of the top 10 categories on Twitch, overtaking Call of Duty: Warzone, and landing just one place behind esports phenomenon Dota.

-However, the genre continues to face more scrutiny, and told Bloomberg that it was “currently in the midst of a deep-dive look into gambling behavior on Twitch”.
-Breen, meanwhile, reached out to US Senator Ted Cruz, encouraging the Republican Party heavyweight to push for a ban on gambling on the platform.
+However, the genre continues to face more scrutiny, and told Bloomberg that it was “currently in the midst of a deep-dive look into gambling behaviour on Twitch”.
+Breen, meanwhile, reached out to US senator Ted Cruz, encouraging the Republican Party heavyweight to push for a ban on gambling on the platform.

-The controversy around gambling on Twitch heats up amid a brand new scandal.
-Abraham “Sliker” Mohammed admits that he had scammed fans and other content creators out of at least $200,000 after developing an addiction to betting on esports matches.
+The controversy around gambling on Twitch increased amid a brand new scandal.
+Abraham “Sliker” Mohammed admitted that he had scammed fans and other content creators out of at least $200,000 after developing an addiction to betting on esports matches.

-Amid this latest controversy, Twitch announced its new crackdown on slots, roulette and dice games, banning any streams of these games if they are played on unlicensed sites such as Stake.com.
+Amid this latest controversy, Twitch announced its new crackdown on slots, roulette and dice games, banning any streams of these games if they were played on unlicensed sites such as Stake.com.